 "No, I mean... what do I mean," Kes mumbled.
 "Like things have changed since you went to night shift and came back again; people forgetting things, treating you differently cos of it."

-James leaned back forward to fold his arms on the table.
+James leaned forward again to fold his arms on the table.
 "Now that you mention it."

 Kes tried to hide her relief, "for example?"